MadRiver44/wdi/unit01/w02_d03/morning_exercise/markdown_practice.md

 Watch [this TED Talk about grit](http://www.ted.com/talks/angela_lee_duckworth_the_key_to_success_grit?language=en).

 ## Part 4
-Make another Markdown file called `bash_cheatsheet.md` in the `notes` directory and make yourself a cheatsheet about Bash commands.
+Make a Markdown file called `bash_cheatsheet.md` in the `notes` directory and make yourself a cheatsheet about Bash commands.
 At a minimum, include the commands to:

   - create a directory
   - create a file